whosonfirst/whosonfirst-www-iamhere/README.md

 ### tl;dr

 Run the `bin/start.py` command from the command line.
+This will start all the pieces needed to run `whosonfirst-www-iamhere` in "fancy" mode (which is [described in detail](https://github.com/whosonfirst/whosonfirst-www-iamhere/tree/master#running-locally---in-fancy-mode) below.

-This will require a few things that are outside the scope of this document:
+Using `start.py` will require a few things that are outside the scope of this document:

 1. That you know what the command line is and are comfortable using it.
 2. That you have a copy of Python installed on your computer.
 If you are using Linux or a Mac it comes pre-installed.